In this guide we’ll take a look at the best hedge trimmers for the UK market.

 While this model weighs in at 3.9kgs, Bosch have done their best to make it as easy to use as possible.
 The ergonomic handle with a soft grip and see-though hand guard, ensures a safe working position and minimal strain on your back and arms.
 It’s comfortable in any position, meaning you can easily switch around if you start to get a little sore.

 A few extra functions are a tip protector, which ensures you don’t damage the blade if you need to cut along walls, and a sawing function which enables you to cut through branches of up to 38mm in diameter.
 The 70cm laser-cut, diamond ground blade with a 34mm tooth opening boasts a powerful cutting performance, enough to tackle large hedges and stubborn branches with ease.

-Purchasing this particular Bosch model requires choosing from a variety of options.
+Purchasing this particular Bosch cordless hedge trimmer requires choosing from a variety of options.
 You can purchase it as a stand-alone model or, if you need a little extra length, with a safety adapter.
 Finally, a safety RCD adapter can be purchased, combined with the extension lead if required.

 All in all, this robust and powerful hedge trimmer is great for stubborn branches and thicker hedges.
 While it doesn’t provide quite the ease of use as the 45-16, it’s a solid choice for anyone who has slightly more work to do when it comes to getting their hedge looking spic and span.